“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 Before submitting your resume, use this checklist to make sure it’s optimized for ATS:

-- Use industry-relevant keywords naturally in your job descriptions and skills section
+- Use industry-relevant resume keywords naturally in your social media job descriptions and skills section

 - Keep formatting simple—avoid tables, columns, or images in the main resume body